Rachael Manion (Executive Director)

 A kinesiology graduate with distinction from the University of Toronto, Sabrina conducted research on social support for family members of Invictus Games participants.
 She is a Registered Kinesiologist and brings a biopsychosocial approach to supporting and improving client care.

-Mary Pagnotta (Stakeholder Relations and Fundraising Coordinator)
+Mary Pagnotta (Stakeholder Relations Manager)

 Mary Pagnotta has enjoyed a career in many diverse roles that have helped her to develop broad communications and administrative skills.
 Positions with Buffalo’s PBS station and with Brock University’s BrockTV.ca have allowed her to contribute to literacy programming, community outreach, and to collaborate with educators, students, artists, viewers, and community partners.
 Additional roles at educational institutions (secondary and college) have allowed her to lead departments devoted to development, public relations, marketing, and recruitment; she has also been a private career college instructor.